 The instrument must only be operated in a technically flawless and reliable condition.
-The operator is responsible for trouble-free operation of the instrument.
+The operator is responsible for troublefree operation of the instrument.

-During the entire duration of use, the user is obliged to determine the compliance of the required occupational s measures with the current valid rules and regulations and also take note of new regulations.
+During the entire duration of use, the user is obliged to determine the compliance of the required occupational small measures with the current valid rules and regulations and take note of new regulations.